infoarea/task-test/README.md

 ## 😃 Features:

 - 👩 user authentication using jwt in node js (User registration, login to access the dashboar, Logout...)
+- ➕ Create Task.
+- 🖋️ Update Task.
+- 💯 Complete Task.
+- 🗑️ Delete Task.
-- ➕ Task Creation: User can manage their tasks (Like create, update & delete) by specifying a title, description, and priority level.
+- ➕ Task Creation: User can manage their tasks (Like create, 🖋️update & 🗑️delete) by specifying a title, description, and priority level.
-- ➕ Task Categories: User can manage task's category & priority lavel (create, update & delete).
+- 🖋️ Task Categories: User can manage task's category & priority lavel (create, update & delete).
-- ➕ Task Status Tracking: Users can mark tasks as "To-Do," "In Progress," or "Completed."
+- 🔎 Task Status Tracking: Users can mark tasks as "To-Do," "In Progress," or "Completed."
+- 🔎 Data Search: Implement search and filtering options to easily find tasks.
-- ⏸ Data Search: Implement search and filtering options to easily find tasks.
+- 🖋️ Data Search: Implement search and filtering options to easily find tasks.
 - ⏸ Realtime Data: Save tasks to MongoDB Database & Local Storage when the state changes.
 - ▶️ Load the all data from Local Storage when the site is loaded again.